martdj/Humhub/README.md

 ```bash
 wget -qO- https://raw.githubusercontent.com/martdj/Humhub/refs/heads/main/prepare_system.env | sudo bash
 ```
-What the script does
+What the script does:

-Installs Docker and Docker Compose (if not already installed)
+- Installs Docker and Docker Compose (if not already installed)

-Enables and starts the Docker service
+- Enables and starts the Docker service

-Configures SELinux for container usage (if enabled)
+- Configures SELinux for container usage (if enabled)

-Creates a dedicated humhub system user
+- Creates a dedicated humhub system user

-Creates all required data directories under /local/humhub
+- Creates all required data directories under /local/humhub

 Downloads:
 - .env